The Fast Set: Plot

 As described in a review in a film magazine, Richard Sones (Dexter), novelist, prefers the company of intellectuals, while his wife Margaret (Compson) prefers a fast set.
 Differences in tastes and a lack of understanding of each begin to alienate them, and Ernest Steele (Menjou), leader of the fast set, hastens the crisis by making love to Margaret.
 As an object lesson to his wife, Richard brings Mona (Pitts), a woman of the streets, to his wife's dinner party and tells the guests that her presence should not be resented as she is a professional in the same game they play as amateurs.
 Margaret decides upon a divorce until she learns that Steele is not eager to marry her.
 Steele then takes a hand, convincing Richard that he has been too inattentive and showing him how to win back his wife, who really loves him.

 Cast

 Preservation

-With no copies of The Fast Set located in any film archives, it is a lost film.
+With no prints of The Fast Set located in any film archives, it is considered a lost film.